llepogam/JEDHA/Block 1  - Kayak Project/README.md

   - Top-ranked cities highlighted
   - Weather metrics comparison

-All outputs are stored both locally and in an AWS S3 bucket for easy access and sharing.
+All outputs are stored both locally, in an AWS S3 bucket and in a SQL server for easy access and sharing.